- Category: Nouvelles et communiqués

 - Car pooling between people who do not live at the same address, as well as the exchange or sharing of equipment (e.g. binoculars, spotting scope, ID guide) is prohibited.

-- Group activities (e.g. conferences, guided excursions) which cannot guarantee a physical distance of two meters are prohibited.
-However, conferences and training sessions can be offered by clubs or QuébecOiseaux using meeting or webinar platforms.
+- Group activities (e.g. conferences, guided excursions) can be offered if the physical distance of two meters can be respected.
+Moreover, conferences and training sessions can be offered by clubs or QuébecOiseaux using meeting or webinar platforms.

 - People with symptoms of COVID-19 should stay at home for 14 days.
 Of course, it is still possible to watch birds around the house during this period.

 - Be careful at all times because birdwatching, like any activity, presents risks of contamination (service station, public toilets, barrier, boardwalk, observation tower, etc.).

 - Wearing a mask is not mandatory but recommended if social distancing seems difficult to respect.
 Better to use sober colors so as not to frighten the birds.